 A man died last Saturday; a man who I will never know, yet a man, nonetheless, who I have thought about every day this week.

-I dwelled on that thought, her hand moving up and down, wondering how deep the hole was and whether he was conscious when the truck would follow him down?
+I dwelled on that thought, her hand moving up and down, and then pressing on the back of her other hand, wondering how deep the hole was and whether he was conscious when the truck would follow him down?

-I dwelled on that thought; on the thought of him being crushed.
+I dwelled on that thought; on the idea of him being crushed.

 His mother was the career to her husband, she, the woman with the ‘flattening hand gesture.
 At first the mother had thought her son was in a car crash, that he’d survived, that he was OK; yet as she struggled to deal with the information, which dripped in, bit by bit; he was already gone - taken from her by fate and the seemingly non-existent health and safety here.